-Don’t worry about losing your Suica SF account balance or commuter pass information.
-Apple Pay and the Mobile Suica system preserve all of your Suica information.
+Don’t worry about losing your Suica SF account balance or commute plan information.
+Apple Pay iCloud and the Mobile Suica preserve all of your Suica information.
 Just make sure that you are signed in with the same Apple ID on your new iPhone and that Apple Pay is turned on.

 JR East Mobile Suica support says that Suica card ID numbers can change when removed and re-added to Wallet.
 Softlinked Apple Pay Suica services like EX App (smartEX and Express Reservation) and Touch and Go Shinkansen stop working when the Suica ID number changes and need to have the registration information updated to re-link the services.

 If you wipe the old device, or forget to delete Suica on the old device before setting up the new one and cannot find your previous Suica, see Recover Suica from a lost or wiped iPhone.
 Other topics can be found on the Apple Pay Suica Guide.